Daybreak Community Guidelines and T&Cs

 We want you to feel comfortable to talk openly in the community about difficult experiences, but we want to encourage you to do this in a way that meets your needs, as well as protects vulnerable members of our community.
 To help with this, we have put together a few guidelines that may help you to talk about your experiences safely in the community.

 - Think about what it is you need.
-If you are experiencing suicidal thoughts and feelings and are looking for immediate support, there may be more appropriate places to receive this, such as a crisis support service.
-To access these, click here.
+If you are experiencing suicidal thoughts and feelings and are looking for immediate support, there are services who specialise in providing this, such as crisis support services.
+To access these, please click here.

 - Post a content or trigger warning.
 This can be written at the beginning of your post.
 If possible, write the body of your message in the comments section underneath your trigger warning.
 This will give other vulnerable members the opportunity to make an informed decision before reading your post.